 So why Java is very popular?
 What are the top reasons we should learn Java?
 So we are going to give you the top 10 reasons why should you learn Java programming language.

 - Easy to Learn

 - Multiple Open Source Libraries

 - Powerful Development Tools

 - Java is Versatile

 Read the complete article here: Top 10 Reasons to Learn Java

 Apart from that, there are many reasons to learn Java Programming language.
 So now it is clear why one should learn Java.
-Now the questions that arise are, how to start?
+Now the questions that arise are, how to learn java? how to become a java developer? how to start?
 Where to start?
 What topics one should cover? etc. Do you need to learn all the concepts from a book or you should go with some online tutorials or you should learn Java by doing some projects on it?
 In this article, let’s discuss all these things in detail.

 Roadmap to Learn Java

 Start with the Overview of Java.
 Read some Java-related blogs and also research some Java-related things.
 For example read blogs on Introduction to Java, History of Java, Different Versions of Java, and also topics like Why Java is still so popular in 2022, etc., etc., and make a complete mind makeup to start your journey on Java.
 Make yourself self-motivated to learn Java and build some awesome projects using Java.
 Do it regularly and also start learning one by one new concepts on Java.
 It will be very better to join some workshops or conferences on Java before you start your journey.